-Plastic components come in many different flavors.
+Plastic fasteners and components come in many different flavors.
 If you’re new to the world of plastic, sifting through the thousands of different plastic materials and grades may seem like a daunting task.
 So to give you a jump start on the process, we’ve sampled the five most popular materials for plastic fasteners.

 Here are our unflinching, open-eyed reviews: